emadeldeen24/CA-TCC/README.md

 ```

 ## Contact
-For any issues/questions regarding the paper or reproducing the results, please contact me.
+Please contact me for any issues/questions regarding the paper or reproducing the results at: emad0002{at}e.ntu.edu.sg
-Emadeldeen Eldele
-School of Computer Science and Engineering (SCSE),
-Nanyang Technological University (NTU), Singapore.
-Email: emad0002{at}e.ntu.edu.sg